teslawebber/.dotfiles/installed.md

   - need to press ctrl-r to view the hstr things; doesn't come up by default
 1. picom
 1. acpi (info about acpi devices; for battery notifications using dunst)
+1. flameshot [x] (added custom shortcut in settings where pressing PrintSc ie (which is shown as super+shift+s for some reason) takes a fullscreen screenshot and opens the flameshot gui)
+1. fzf (ctrl-r: search through history, ctrl-t: fuzzy search for folder and sub-directories of the working directory and output the selection to stdout, alt-c: quickly change directories)

 # pip install
 1. pylsp with all option